Lymph Node Surgery

 Sentinel Node Biopsy

-Mr Peach has performed nearly 1000 SNBs and is able to identify and remove nodes from the neck, axilla, groin and pelvis.
+Mr Peach has performed nearly 1200 SNBs and is able to identify and remove nodes from the neck, axilla, groin and pelvis.
 He has presented at national and international meetings, has taught trainees and consultant colleagues and acted as an advisor to NICE on SNB for the latest UK national guidelines on managing melanoma.
-SNB is a procedure performed under a general anaesthetic (you are asleep) as a day case.
+He chaired a national consensus meeting on SNB and then published the recommendations.
 The indications for a SNB do vary internationally, however Mr peach will, carefully explain what is involved and discuss the merits and demerits of proceeding with a SNB for your individual skin cancer.

 Lymph Node Dissection